gamesbook/protograf/docs/source/overview.rst

 graphics design package and then added into your script by a link to the image file.

-**protograf** also supports access of data in comma-delimited text files
+**protograf** also supports access of data in comma-separated text files
 |dash| often called "CSV" files |dash| and Excel documents; this can help
 separate out the design and layout from the content - the text and the numbers - that appears in the design.